Addressing

 Index<'TKey, 'TAddress> * Vector<'TAddress, 'TValue> -> Series<'TKey, 'TValue>

-, but we keep all operations in the Address
+supports Int and Int64, but we keep all operations in the Address module, so that

 this can be easily extended.